CalvinLloyd117/CraftBanzi/README.md

 - **Assets**

   Either Add an asset (that already exists in the back-end) or select Upload a file, which will prompt you to choose an asset to upload from your computer.
-  Assets are automatically added to the database, and the website's public folder to be visible in the website's front-end.

 -